-For the Charleston grabs, three consecutive samples are collected using a 2-L Van Dorn bottle held 0.5 m above the channel bottom.
-Boathouse low tide and Valino samples are also collected consecutively, but midway between the water surface and channel bottom due to shallow depth.
-Using the Van Dorn sampler lengthens the collection time because of the distance to the water from the dock and bridge and the time it takes to fill the sample bottle.
+All grab samples are collected using an opaque, 2-liter, horizontal Van Dorn bottle placed 0.5 meters above the bottom with the exception of Winchester at some low tides when the water is less than 0.5 meters deep.
 Samples from the Van Dorn bottle are decanted into amber, wide-mouth, Nalgene bottles.
-All sample collection bottles were acid washed (10% HCl) and rinsed three times with deionized water.
+All sample collection bottles were acid rinsed (10% HCl) and rinsed three times with deionized water.
+In some cases, sample collection bottles were not acid washed but were rinsed 3 times with tap water and 3 times with RO water.
 Immediately prior to sample collection at each site, sample bottles are rinsed three times with ambient water in the field.
 Sample bottles are immediately capped, placed in a dark cooler, and returned to the laboratory where they are processed within 2 hours of arrival.

 Diel sampling program